ml-tooling/lazycluster/docs/runtimes.md

  - `function`:  The function to be executed remotely.

+ - `execute_async`:  The execution will be done in a separate process if True.
+Defaults to False.

 debug : If `True`, stdout/stderr from the remote host will be printed to stdout.
 If, `False`

   then the stdout/stderr will be written to execution log files.
 Defaults to `False`.

- - `func_kwargs`:  kwargs which will be passed to the function.
+**func_kwargs: kwargs which will be passed to the function.